Dana L. Vanlandingham, Ph.D., M.S., F.R.E.S.

 BS, Colorado State University

 Office: 1041 Pat Roberts Hall

-My research is focused on zoonotic arboviruses which require high containment facilities.
+My research is focused on zoonotic arboviruses most of which require high containment facilities.
 Some current projects are:

 1) Assessment of Risk and Development of Countermeasures for a Japanese Encephalitis Introduction in the United States.
 Japanese encephalitis virus (JEV) is a mosquito-borne zoonotic flavivirus that can cause fatal infections in animals and humans.
 The purpose of this project is to evaluate the potential for JEV establishment in the US.

 2) Biology of Mosquito Vectors of Arbovirus Transmission Associated with Emerging Disease Threats of Livestock.
 The purpose of this project is to facilitate research to enhance the understanding of arbovirus maintenance, transmission and infection/disease in mosquitoes, swine, and sheep.
 The overall goals of this research program will be to understand how arboviruses adapt to insect and animal hosts and how this knowledge can be used to break the cycle of transmission and to develop better countermeasures to prevent the transmission of zoonotic diseases to human hosts.

 3) Control of Emerging Bunyaviruses.
 Arboviruses in the family of Bunyaviridae utilize a wide range of arthropod vectors, e.g. mosquitoes, midges or ticks to transmit pathogens that have a high impact on human and veterinary public health.
 The overall goal of this project is to establish and evaluate a vaccine platform for the rapid generation of new vaccines to protect livestock against emerging bunyaviruses.

 1) State of Kansas - “Assessment of Risk and Development of Countermeasures for a Japanese Encephalitis Introduction in the United States” PI: D. Vanlandingham